How to become even better with age by exercising the mind and the body! These are some great tips on ageing you won’t want to miss!

 Looking for what you are thankful for helps bring more joy into your life.
 Studies cited in Psychology Today highlight that people practicing gratitude have stronger relationships, improved self-esteem, and are more resilient in overcoming trauma.

 Research published at the US National Library of National Medicine shows that meditation can slow the aging process, help reduce pain, and strengthen concentration and focus.
 Notice your breath and use breath connection techniques to decrease stress, anxiety, and feelings of sadness.

 Strengthen your brain through word games, testing your recall, or learning a new skill such as playing a musical instrument or taking a cooking class.
 Boosting your memory is part of living a brain-healthy lifestyle.

 Decrease feelings of loneliness by sharing your time with others through hobbies or social groups to meet new people and reconnect with old friends.

 Aging isn’t just about focussing on the number of candles on your cake.
 It’s more about what’s happening on the inside of your body—and optimal strength, mobility, and brain power.
 Decide what kind of life you’d like, and then align that with your best aging plan to thrive at the turn of every birth- day.

 Author: Doris Ward is the award-winning Personal Training Specialist of 2018 with Canfitpro and has completed training in Yoga for Trauma, Mindfulness, Life Coaching, Peer Support Group Facilitation and Mental Health First Aid.
-She has been certified as a Trauma-Sensitive Yoga Teacher, Personal Trainer, STOTT Pilates Instructor, BOSU Trainer, Schwinn Cycling Instructor, and Group Fitness Instructor.
+She has been certified as a Trauma-Informed Yoga Instructor, Personal Trainer, STOTT Pilates Instructor, BOSU Trainer, Schwinn Cycling Instructor, and Group Fitness Instructor.